 Applicants can be from anywhere in the world but must hold a current membership of ECSA.

-- The application form is only available to ECSA Members and will be shown at the bottom of this page when logged in.
+The application form is only available to ECSA Members and will be visible at the bottom of this page when logged in.

 Applicants must quote the most economical fares for travel.

 Applicants should note that confirmation of the conference/workshop registration fee must be included in receipts when claiming your reimbursement.

-- For postgraduates, supervisors should provide a supporting recommendation for the grant application.
-N.B. please include confirmation that (i) other funding is not available for this purpose; and (ii) that in category A1 the student is presenting the work herself/himself.
+For postgraduates, supervisors should provide a supporting recommendation for the grant application.
+N.B. please include confirmation that (i) other funding is not available for this purpose; and (ii) where appropriate that the student is presenting the work herself/himself.
 The supervisor’s recommendation will be taken into account by the awarding committee.

-- Normal application deadlines are 1st February, May, August, November, although applications for conference presentations can be considered outside these dates.
-The application form should be submitted to the Honorary Secretary of ECSA.
+Normal application deadlines are 1st February, May, August, and November.
+The application form should be submitted to the Secretary of ECSA.